github/docs/content/actions/guides/publishing-docker-images.md

           tags: {% if currentVersion == "github-ae@latest" %}docker.YOUR-HOSTNAME.com{% else %}docker.pkg.github.com{% endif %}{% raw %}/${{ github.repository }}/my-image:${{ github.ref }}{% endraw %}
 ```

-The above workflow checks out the {% data variables.product.prodname_dotcom %} repository, uses the `login-action` to log in to the registry, and then uses the `build-push-action` action twice to build and push the Docker image to Docker Hub and {% data variables.product.prodname_registry %}.
+The above workflow checks out the {% data variables.product.prodname_dotcom %} repository, uses the `login-action` twice to log in to both registries, and then uses the `build-push-action` action twice to build and push the Docker image to Docker Hub and {% data variables.product.prodname_registry %}.
 For both steps, it tags the built Docker image with the Git reference of the workflow event.
 This workflow is triggered on publishing a {% data variables.product.prodname_dotcom %} release, so the reference for both registries will be the Git tag for the release.